Dream-World-Coder/sortalgo.space/content/chapters/selection-sort.md

   1. **Time Complexity:** $O(n^2)$ for all cases
   2. **Space Complexity:** $O(1)$ — _Sorts in-place_
   3. **No of comparisons:** $O(n^2)$ for all cases
   4. **Stability:** _Unstable_ in standard implementation.
 Selection sort selects the minimum element from the unsorted portion and swaps it with the first unsorted element.
-This swap can move an element past other equal elements, breaking relative order.
+This swap can move an element past other equal elements, breaking relative order. [read more](stable-and-unstable-sort)

 ---